 Finding the Best Places to Retire Since 2006!

-The rowdiness has since died down, and today Cottonwood appeals to people in search of a growing but affordable desert location with pretty scenery and lots of outdoor recreation.
+The rowdiness has since died down, and today Cottonwood appeals to people in search of a desert location with pretty scenery and lots of outdoor recreation.
 The traditional western ethos of individualism and practicality still reigns, but tourism and commercialism have their place here, too.

-Racially diverse, Cottonwoood has doubled in size during the last 10 to 20 years.
-The cost of living is 2% below the national average.
+Cottonwoood has grown 10% during the last decade.
+The cost of living is 1% above the national average.
 Forty-five percent of the population is age 45 or better.
-Politics lean to the right, and 16% of locals have a four year college degree.
-The crime rate is below the national average.
+Politics lean to the right, and 16% of locals have at least a four year college degree.
+The crime rate meets the national average.

-The median home price is $185,000.
+The median home price is $405,000, reflecting a 2% increase since a year ago.
 Housing includes ranch ramblers, manufactured homes, Mediterranean styles, Southwestern territorial styles, adobe styles and others.
-On the Greens is a pretty 55+ community with colorful homes.

 Tucked under a cathedral sky, Cottonwood is ringed by buttes and mountains.
 Hiking, fishing and camping are favorite pastimes, with 423-acre Dead Horse Ranch State Park, the 480-acre Verde River Greenway State Natural Area and gorgeous Sycamore Canyon just outside of town.
 Two golf courses, both public, provide 27 holes of play, and four parks, including pretty Riverfront Park, have areas for picnics and strolling.